redscientistlabs/Bizhawk50X-Vanguard/README.md

     <a href="https://redscientist.com/rtc"><img src="https://img.shields.io/badge/download-RTC-red.svg" alt="Download badge" /></a>
 </p>

-# Bizhawk-Vanguard
+# Bizhawk50X-Vanguard
-> Bizhawk Vanguard
+> Bizhawk50X Vanguard

-Bizhawk Vanguard is a Vanguard implementation over the Bizhawk Emulator.
+Bizhawk50X Vanguard is a Copatibility Vanguard implementation for stockpiles made with RTC 5.0.x.
 You can find more information about RTCV and Vanguard on the RTCV repo.  https://github.com/ircluzar/RTCV

-All RTC code has been migrated to that repo and development will be taking place there now.